samiraslani/Transformers/README.md

    Several approaches for this task are already implemented from applying simple RNNs to bi-directional encoder decoder LSTMs equipped with [additive attention](https://github.com/samiraslani/Additive-Attention-model).
 The task of sentiment analysis is also examined with a transformer encoder model.
 The results can be found [here](Sentiment-DotAtten.ipynb/)

  * **Named-entity Recognition**:
+   will use pre-trained models from Hugging Face library then fine tune